gashcrumb/dynamic-plugins-getting-started-theme/README.md

-# A simple getting started project for building a dynamic plugins containing a theme for Red Hat Developer Hub
+# An example project for building a dynamic plugin containing a theme that can be deployed to Red Hat Developer Hub

 ## Overview

 > Note: The Dynamic Plugin functionality is a tech preview feature of Red Hat Developer Hub and is still under active development.
 Aspects of developing, packaging and deployment of dynamic plugins are subject to change

+As of Red Hat Developer Hub 1.3, themes can be added from dynamic plugins, and it's also possible to replace the default theme provided with Developer Hub.
+This example demonstrates how a theme plugin can be developed and then installed into Developer Hub.

+The theme is contained in a [regular Backstage plugin](plugins/example-backstage-theme/src/plugin.ts#L5-L9) and then exported as a dynamic plugin.
+The plugin package exports two theme provider functions, one for the example light theme and a second for the example dark theme.

+The theme itself is a modified version of [this example](https://github.com/backstage/demo/blob/7e86905ff207af3391511ffe38543a9c331090d0/packages/app/src/theme/aperture.ts) that makes a few changes to the Developer Hub UI, most notably some seriously rounded corners on the buttons and table borders.
+This package also shows how to use [custom typography](plugins/example-backstage-theme/src/theme/consts.ts#L10-L43) and [component overrides](./plugins/example-backstage-theme/src/theme/componentOverrides.ts) as part of the theme.

 ## Prerequisites